Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 Maret 2025 05.24.50 UTC
+- WIB: Senin, 3 Maret 2025 06.22.09 UTC
-- WITA: Senin, 3 Maret 2025 06.24.50 UTC
+- WITA: Senin, 3 Maret 2025 07.22.09 UTC
-- WIT: Senin, 3 Maret 2025 07.24.50 UTC
+- WIT: Senin, 3 Maret 2025 08.22.09 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: funny
+Kategori: inspirational